thacherT1D/new-angular-curriculum/Unit-1/09-form-validation.md

 ## Visualization

-If you would like a great example of how these form classes and properties work (99% borrowed from scotch.io) - check out [this](http://sales-person-licks-61176.bitballoon.com) these validation tables
+If you would like a great example of how these form classes and properties work (99% borrowed from scotch.io) - check out [these](http://sales-person-licks-61176.bitballoon.com) validation tables

 ## Exercise - questions + building your own form and validations